Query API

 Field | Type | Description |

-query | object | An object whose members define a query to be run on Kentik.
+query | object | An object with members that specify a query for Kentik.
 See Query Object. |

-bucket | string | A name for a set of queries that are to be run simultaneously (multi-series graphing).
-Queries can inherit certain values from queries at a lower bucketIndex. |
+bucket | string | A name for a set of queries to run simultaneously for multi-series graphing.
+Queries can inherit values from those with a lower bucketIndex. |

-bucketIndex | number | The index of a query within its bucket. - Valid values: integer greater than -1 |
+bucketIndex | number | The index of a query within its bucket, with valid values being integers greater than -1. |

-isOverlay | boolean | Sets whether or not query should be treated like an overlay. - Used only in these methods: Query Chart, Query URL. |
+isOverlay | boolean | Determines if the query is treated as an overlay, applicable only in the Query Chart, Query URL methods. |

 Query Object